 There are typically three stages in the virus’s progression in the body.
 These stages include:

-Don’t wait, order one of our FDA approved, at home STD testing kits.
+Don’t wait, order one of our at-home STD testing kits.

 Who is In More Danger?
 Men or Women?

 That’s sort of an unfair question.
 Most sexually transmitted infections and diseases can affect men and women differently.
 Men tend to suffer from fewer complications than women.
 For example, Sexually Transmitted Infections (STIs) can cause significant consequences related to pregnancy.
 Women must take extra precautions to avoid passing infections to their children.
 That doesn’t mean that men are completely off the hook though!
 STIs are nondiscriminatory.
 They affect both men and women, and everyone should get tested regardless of gender assignment.

 STIs are an ever-present problem in the United States.
 Sexually transmitted disease and infection rates are on the rise.
 According to the Center for Disease Control (CDC), cases of gonorrhea, chlamydia, and syphilis have all shown substantial increases since 2014.
 HIV is on the rise as well!

 - Discomfort after urination is a symptom of urethritis (inflammation in the tube that carries urine out of the bladder).
 Mycoplasma genitalium is a common cause of urethritis.
 In one study of men who had urethritis (but didn’t have gonorrhea), 23% of the men had Mycoplasma genitalium.
 See: Horner PJ, Gilroy CB, Thomas BJ, et al. Association of Mycoplasma genitalium with acute non-gonococcal urethritis.
 The Lancet.
 1993.